 There are several reasons why people would want to retrieve data from an iCloud Backup file including restoring deleted or lost data, transferring content from an old device to a new one among other reasons.
 But most people will shy away from resetting the device before restoring from an iCloud backup.
 This is because resetting the device will often result in data loss.
 All of the content that was not included in the most recent backup will disappear alongside all your settings.

-In this article, we’re going to show you two ways you can retrieve data from an iCloud backup file without resetting the device.
+In this article, we're going to show you two ways in which you can restore data from an iCloud backup without resetting your iPhone, iPad or iPod touch.

 1 Shortages of Restoring and Resetting from iCloud

 There are some shortages of restoring from iCloud you may need to consider:

 - Fisrtly, you will lose some data if the last iCloud backup file is not current.
 Your device will restore to the moment it was backed up last and all the data created between the moment you made the last backup using iCloud and the moment you restore your iPhone will be lost forever.